 In the most catastrophic cases, lawyers in our Network have given pro bono representation to families after the wrongful death of their cyclist loved ones.
 In these cases, where a monetary award is minimal or unavailable, we have given legal assistance with the police and prosecutor and with the insurance claims process.

 In everyday cases, we often represent cyclists in traffic court without charge.
 A notorious example is the case of the wrongfully ticketed and convicted Michigan cyclist.
 Lawyers in our Network appealed the case, and won.
 Recently, our Network lawyer in Virginia did the same thing.
-In South Carolina, we are regular defending unfairly maligned cyclists in traffic court.
+In South Carolina, we are regularly defending unfairly maligned cyclists in traffic court.
 And the same is true in other states in our Bike Law Network of bicycle crash lawyers.

 We are formalizing the intake process for these cases and founding the Bike Law Defense League.
 It is an arm of our legal practices dedicated to the pro bono publico.
 We hope the BLDL will grow, perhaps into a non-profit some day.
 For now, it is our effort to help more cyclists, more places, fight for our rights, as cyclists.